jaoswald/Terminal/NOTES.md

   note: (so you should pass ‘int’ not ‘short int’ to ‘va_arg’)
   note: if this code is reached, the program will abort

+## Other int-size issues

+I'm not sure how worried I should be about integer size issues and Retro68.
+The code accomodates some Think C/MPW differences, maybe I should extend that to Retro68?